google/python_portpicker/README.md

 # Python portpicker module

-This module is useful finding unused network ports on a host.
+This module is useful for finding unused network ports on a host.
 It supports both Python 2 and Python 3.

 This module provides a pure Python `pick_unused_port()` function.